Options data API comparison

 See the chain-specific page for expirations, strike discovery, and live contract context.

-Use the provider-specific checklist for live options data, Greeks, docs, and pricing fit.
+Use the broader buyer checklist for provider selection, history, quote evidence, and pricing fit.

 The comparison only matters if the product fits your workflow.
 Read the docs, inspect the landing pages for historical and chain use cases, and test the API directly.